 I hope you enjoy what you read here!
 If you bake something from this blog, please let me know how it turned out.
 Thank you for spending some time here.

-Here, Mike and I stand at the top of the Pennsylvania memorial on the battlefield in Gettysburg.
-Mike and I met in 1996 (yes, we were just 19 at the time) at Frostburg State University in Maryland, and we’ve been together ever since.
+Here, Mike and I are on a dock in Deep Creek Lake, Maryland, where our family has a getaway home.
+Mike and I met in 1996 (yes, we were just 19 at the time) at Frostburg State University in Maryland, not far from Deep Creek, and we’ve been together ever since.
+We are sports fans, museum and literary nerds, and people who work random movie quotes into everyday conversation.